gholapeajinkya/Face-Detection/README.md

 ![alt text](https://github.com/ajinkyagholape1998/Face_Detection/blob/master/Face%20Detection%20Gui/sample_gui.png)

-As we can see the above screen shot of window, contains two buttons and an image that shows the faces found surrounded by squere and count of facse(number of faces found in image)
+As we can see the above screen shot of window, contains two buttons, a scale and an image that shows the faces found surrounded by squere and count of facse(number of faces found in image)

 - **Browse Image** button is used to take an image from storage files, after this the processed image will be displayed.
+- **Scale** using this scale we can adjust the scale factor.
 - **Save Image** as name suggest this button is used to save the proccessed image at intended location in file.